pingidentity/pingidentity-server-profiles/baseline/pingdirectory/README.md

 # Purpose
-This server profile aims at providing a richer featured PingDirectory configuration that can them be used with PingFederate and PingDataSync
+This server profile aims at providing a richer featured PingDirectory configuration that can then be used with PingFederate and PingDataSync

 ## config
 This directory contains various config batch fragments that are assembled and applied together to set the instance up